 My spiritual awakening brought about a significant change in me.
 The things I greatly valued once, like power, position, prestige, money, fame, etc., lost all relevance (check out life lessons I learned turning 40 years old).
 It marked an end to my pessimism and sadness, and I experienced a profound love for all beings in my heart.

 Instead of being the thoughts, there was a separation between the witness and the thoughts.
-In fact, there was no individual-self, an “I” or “me” witnessing, but an impersonal awareness through which the mind’s contents were being seen.
+In fact, there was no individual-self, an “I” or “me” witnessing, but a space of awareness through which the mind’s contents were being seen.

 I did not merely see myself as this limited human body and mind struggling to make a worthy life, but as an infinite being that is nothing other than unconditional and abiding love.

-I felt so much joy in my heart that all of my negative traits and tendencies disappeared.
+I felt so much joy in my heart because most of my unconscious traits and tendencies started disappearing.
 I had no regrets or resentments with anyone anymore.
-Not even with those who had wronged me in the past.
+Not even with those who had wronged (so to speak of) me in the past.
 It was such a liberation experience.
-I felt so light.
-It felt like a great weight was gone off my shoulders.
+I felt light.
+It felt like a great load was gone off my soul.

 My earlier beliefs about religion, spirituality, righteousness, success, morality, and my notions about living a virtuous life crumbled before my eyes.
-I could clearly see how putting effort into trying to be something I was not was creating negative emotional afflictions in me.
+I could clearly see how putting effort into trying to be something I was not was giving rise to emotional afflictions.

 At one point, I decided to let go of this pain and accept “who I am”.
 It was then that my problems with the material world began.
 I was declared unfit, lacking in ambition, and using spirituality to escape life’s challenges.
 Those who embrace spirituality know that it is one of the most challenging things we do in life.

 I was basking in so much love that I did not even bother to make my case or give explanations about what I was doing and why.
-The reason for existence and my higher purpose was apparent to me.
+The reason for existence and my higher purpose was apparent.

 I did not seek validation from anyone because there was no need.
 There was not even a shroud doubt that I was doing something wrong or that I was wasting my life.
 I was clear about my path.